 - low carb tortillas or cauliflower rice

-In a resealable small jar, combine all the ingredients for the fajita seasonings.
-Reserve 1 1/2 teaspoons for the bell peppers.
+In a resealable small jar, combine all the ingredients for the seasonings.
+Seal and shake well.
+Reserve 1 1/2 teaspoons for the vegetables.

-In a medium bowl, combine 2 tablespoons of olive oil, lime juice and 5 teaspoons of the fajita seasonings.
+In a medium bowl, combine 2 tablespoons of olive oil, lime juice and 4-5 teaspoons of the fajita seasonings.
 Add the shrimp and toss to coat.
-Allow to marinate while you prepare the vegetables (or covered up in the refrigerator for no longer than 2 hours to avoid the juices breaking down)
+Allow to marinate while you prepare the vegetables.

 - Slice the the onions and bell peppers.

-Heat 1 tablespoon olive oil in a 12" skillet over medium high heat.
+Heat 1 tablespoon olive oil in a large pan over medium-high heat.
 Add the onions and allow to cook for about 4-5 minutes, or until softened and fragrant.
 Add the bell peppers and sprinkle with the reserved 1 1/2 teaspoons of fajita seasonings.
 If you like the peppers with a nice crunch - cook for about 3-5 minutes.
 And if you like them softer, leave them on for about 3 minutes longer.
 Transfer and set aside on a plate.

 - Melt butter on the same skillet and add the shrimp.
 Cook for 2-3 minutes, or until shrimp is opaque and no longer pink.

 Add the vegetables back to the skillet until just heated through.
 Adjust seasonings as needed.
 Remove from heat.

-- Serve hot with warm tortillas, avocado slices and lime wedges plus any other toppings of your choice.
+Serve hot with heated tortillas, avocado slices and lime wedges plus any other toppings of your choice.

 - Serve over some lettuce or cauliflower rice.